theriaubenoit-ops/aNA-ai/docs/architecture.md

 │   │   ├── test_limbic_system.py       # NEW: Limbic system
 │   │   ├── test_neuron.py              # 🗓️ Coming Soon: Represents a single neuron
 │   │   ├── test_pulse.py               # NEW: Core Pacemaker (Pulse)
-│   │   └── test_thalamus.py            # 🗓️ Coming Soon: Enhanced Thalamus implementation
+│   │   └── test_thalamus.py            # NEW: Enhanced Thalamus implementation
 │   └── main.py                         # NEW: The orchestrator
 ├── CONTRIBUTING.md                     # The rules of collaboration
 ├── LICENSE                             # The protection license